Sheffield-iGEM/OPENLUX/README.md

 * Allow status to be reverted to previous status
 * Combine all requests to the device into one (sensors & status)
 * Fixed number of readings rather than time per well
+* Store synckey and active well in the localstorage